objectDisorientedProgrammer/c-server-client-example/README.md

-# c-server-client-example
+# C Server Client
 A simple example for server-client programming using sockets in C.

+# Building
-Use 'make all' to make both server and client programs.
-Alternitively, use 'make client' and 'make server' to create them individually.
+Use `make all` to make both server and client programs.

+Alternatively, use `make client` or `make server` to build them individually.